deltaLyd/Module2VBA/README.md

 ### *As stated in the introduction, please refer to the VBA code in both files by using the "Developer" Excel Add-In on the Ribbon.
 While both codes produce the same output, the refactored version is much neater and requires fewer lines of code.

-## Advantages & Disadvantages of Refactoring Code
+## Advantages & Disadvantages of Refactoring Code in General
 There are many reasons why a programmer should at least consider refactoring their code, though there are a few notable downsides.
 Advantages:
 -Eliminates redundancies that may have been initially programmed.